-During the six months ended June 30, 2021, 2degrees commenced a lease for its new corporate headquarters in a commercial building in the final stages of construction.
-2degrees gained physical access to the building in April 2021, and is currently coordinating the fit-out of the space with a transition of corporate offices to the new location expected to occur in the third quarter of 2021.
-Upon completion of construction, 2degrees will execute a twelve-year lease with total expected rent payments over the lease term, including rent increases, of approximately \$68 million NZD (\$48 million based on the exchange rate at June 30, 2021).
+During the second quarter of 2021, 2degrees commenced a lease for its new corporate headquarters in a commercial building in the final stages of construction.
+2degrees gained physical access to the building in April 2021.
+Upon completion of construction during the third quarter of 2021, 2degrees executed a twelve-year lease with total expected rent payments over the lease term, including rent increases, of approximately \$68 million NZD (\$47 million based on the exchange rate at September 30, 2021).